fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 #### Battery calculator

-You can use this battery calculator to estimate how much your battery would last:
+You can use the battery calculator to estimate how much your battery would last

+!!! tip "SCK Battery Calculator"

     <iframe id="github-iframe" src="" width="100%" height="40%" frameborder="0" scrolling="no" style="min-height: 570px;"></iframe>

+    !!! info "What's the SCK's Shell?"
+        Learn how to use the powerful SCK Shell.
+Check the [guide](/Guides/getting%20started/Using%20the%20Shell/).

 <script>
     fetch('https://api.github.com/repos/fablabbcn/smartcitizen-tools/contents/calculator.htm')
         .then(function(response) {